WHO WE ARE

 - 60 days prior to launch date 50% of your estimated total is due

 - 30 days prior to launch date full payment is due

 **We will work with your group to meet your needs.
 We are very flexible with payments although full payment is required prior to your launch day.

 **We recommend collecting more than you expect to spend from your group.
 This will be insurance in case any group gear is damaged or lost.
 This will save you a headache in the end!

-- If your reservation is cancelled less than 15 days prior to launch the only available refund will be for any shuttles not taken, sales tax on those shuttles and Hualapai fees (if applicable).
+- Within 15 days prior to launch, if your reservation is cancelled, the only available refund will be for any shuttles not taken and Hualapai fees (if applicable).

 An appropriate fully refundable damage deposit will be added to most trip invoices.
 For example, Whole Shabang row trips include a $500 deposit and motor trips include a $1,500 deposit.
 You are responsible for any loss or damage to the equipment.
 A rate of $45 / hour will be charged to you for repairable damage, or you will be charged the cost of replacement.
 Depending on the exact damage, an additional administrative fee will apply.